lpoto/telescope-docker.nvim/README.md

   -- ...
 })

--- NOTE: docker env variables may also be added as a global variable, -- but will be overriden by the env passes to the function itself vim.g.docker_env = {
+-- NOTE: docker env variables may also be added as a global vim variable, -- but will be overriden by the env passed to the function itself vim.g.docker_env = {
   DOCKER_HOST = "ssh://ec2-user@ec2-......amazonaws.com",
 }
 ```

 > In the above example the containers would be then fetched
 > from the provided docker host.
 > The same works for fetching images.